Angel1612/fylux.github.io/_posts/2017-04-07-Finding-Holes-Fast.md

 ## Implementation
-I've developed an implementation of this algorithm to prove that our reasoning is correct:
+I've developed an implementation of this algorithm to show how our reasoning works:

 <a href="https://github.com/fylux/FindingHoles">Implementation in C++</a>